the-zeitgeist/genetic-string-calculation/README.md

   node geneticString.js
 ```

-You can pass your desired string by using the `stringGoal` flag, in case you don't provide a string 'Politecnico; Colombiano Jaime Isaza Cadavid' will be used as default
+You can pass your desired string by using the `stringGoal` flag, in case you don't provide a string 'Politecnico Colombiano Jaime Isaza Cadavid' will be used as default

 ```javascript
   node geneticString.js --goalString 'My test string'